 You will see below that we have various projects and events planned.
 We'd love you to join our new Wild about Redbourn Facebook Group so you can get the latest most up to date info on what we are doing and join up with like minded people.

-Join us on Friday 14th April 12-2pm at Redbourn Parish Centre
+The first session took place on Friday 14th April 12-2pm at Redbourn Parish Centre.

 First Wild about Redbourn Event

 We kicked off the project with a meeting on 25th Jan 23.
 Thank you so much for those of you who came.
 We were thrilled to see so many people have an interest in improving wildlife in Redbourn!

 Thank you very much also to our speakers at the event, in order they were as follows.

 - Tim Hill - Herts & Middlesex Wildlife Trust